 COPYRIGHT: Filmmaker is responsible for securing all copyright clearances and music rights.

 ENTRY FEES: Entry fees are non-refundable and the fees listed are per entry, in U.S. dollars.
 Why U.S. dollars you ask?
 FilmFreeway can only process U.S. currency at this time.
 We have every confidence that this will change over the next few years.

 WORKS IN PROGRESS: EIFF does not accept trailers or rough assemblies but will accept work-in-progress cuts (picture lock with temp sound, color, etc.).
 Please be aware that EIFF will not view multiple updates/versions of your film for programming consideration.

 INELIGIBLE PROJECTS are:

-• Broadcast in Canada prior to our festival dates
+• BROADCAST in Canada prior to EIFF dates

 SUBMISSION CONTACT: The submitter shall be either a producer, director or authorized agent of the film.
 All communication will be sent to the person submitting.

 CONFIRMATION OF RECEIPT: Once a submission is received, EIFF organizers will change the status of your film in the FilmFreeway online management tool and you will be automatically notified.